TheGalfins/GNSS_Compare/docs/acknowledgements.rst

 Acknowledgements
 ****************

-In this section we would like to mention the libraries that we are using in the *GNSS Compare* software framework:
+We would like to mention the libraries that we are using in the *GNSS Compare* software framework:

 - `Efficient Java Matrix Library`_ (EJML) for linear algebra operations,